lueedith/cse15l-lab-reports/lab1.md

   Error: No

-7 cat ran with No Arguments
+7 `cat` ran with No Arguments

+  Absolute Path of Working Directory: `/Users/lueedith`

   ![Image](7.png)